Fertility and cancer treatment

 How can treatment affect fertility?

-Some cancer treatments can damage the eggs in your ovaries or affect the hormones that make your body release eggs and get ready for pregnancy.
-Read more about fertility issues for women.
+- Damage the eggs in your ovaries or affect the hormones that make your body release eggs and get ready for pregnancy.
+For more about fertility issues that affect women and people assigned female at birth, click here.

 Talk to your doctor before treatment starts